yjg30737/pyside-lang-comparison-graph/README.md

 # pyside-lang-comparison-graph
-Execute R, Go, Python, Rust, Julia performance test and show result with PySide graph to compare with each other
+Execute R, Go, Python, Rust, Julia performance test and show result with PySide graph(chart) to compare with each other

+You can save it as png, jpg, pdf file.

+See <a href="https://github.com/yjg30737/high-performance-lang-comparison.git">here</a> for detail about performance test

 ## Requirements
 * R, Go, Python, Rust, Julia - for the test